 Dues, Assessments and Responsibilities

 Section 1.Association membership dues shall be determined annually by a majority vote of the Board of Directors.

+Section 2.Where necessary, in the opinion of a majority of members present at any annual or special meeting of the Association called for that purpose, for the payment of any existing deficit, there may be levied an assessment in addition to annual dues, to be paid by each Association member, provided, however, that such assessment may not be levied more than once in any year and shall not exceed an amount equal to the annual dues fixed for such year.
 In the event of grave emergency, the Board of Directors upon unanimous vote, by signed order, may levy an assessment to be paid by each Association member, for the payment and discharge of any bona fide indebtedness, loss incurred, or for the payment of any judgment or decree rendered against the Association, provided, however, that no more than an amount equal to the annual dues shall be levied as such assessment during any year.
 The vote of the Board of Directors on the question of levying an assessment may be taken by mailed ballot prepared by the Secretary.

 Section 3.Yearly dues are payable annually in advance.
 The Secretary shall send notice of dues by November 15th and said dues are payable by December 31st.
 Failure to pay dues by February 1st shall trigger a late payment charge to be determined annually by the Board of Directors.
 Failure to pay dues by March 1 shall automatically terminate membership in the Association.
 Anyone terminated for failure to pay dues by March 1 must re-apply for membership in the same manner as any other non-member and pay all outstanding dues and charges.